9th March 2017—William, Kate and Harry watched as the Queen unveiled a new memorial at the Victoria Embankment Gardens in Westminster, London.

 They’re the tanzanite set from G. Collins & Sons.
 Kate first debuted them exactly two years ago, for the Afghanistan service of commemoration at St. Paul’s Cathedral.
 She also wore them last year on the first day of the Canada Tour.

 The striking set feature tanzanite stones and diamonds that are set in platinum.
 Below, we picture similar pieces the company have designed:

 Described by the designer as a “perennial classic”, the Malory shoes cost $675 USD / £425 GBP.

 Kate wore a pair of coordinating blue gloves for the service today.
 The blue gloves feature bow detailing on the cuff.

 We do not have a confirmed ID for the gloves at the moment.
 Update: it looks like he Princess wore the Cornelia James Beatrice gloves in blue.

 Kate wore a new hat to today’s service.
 It’s the Tiffany drop-brim hat from Lock & Co.
 It’s crafted from 100% rabbit fur felt and features a wide Petersham band and a bow on the back.

-The hat is available in both black and blue and it costs £325 (around $395).
+The hat was available in both black and blue and cost £325 (around $395 at the time).
 Thanks to Michelle for finding the hat.

 Finally, Kate carried her Stuart Weitzman Muse clutch in blue suede.